caderek/gramma/README.md

 #### replaceAll() method

-Replace words with provided ones.
-It takes an array of object in the following format:
+Replaces words with provided ones.
+It takes an array of objects in the following format:

 ```js
 const exampleReplacements = [